Chart Color Schemes

 The level of residential development activity in Ferny Creek is very low in comparison to the average area assessed nationally by AreaSearch

-Ferny Creek has seen around 2 residential properties granted approval per year over the past 5 financial years ending FY-26.
-This totals an estimated 10 homes.
-As of FY-26, 2 approvals have been recorded.
+Ferny Creek has had approximately 2 residential properties granted approval per year over the past 5 financial years ending June 2021.
+This totals an estimated 11 homes.
+In the Financial Year 2026, which ends on June 30th of that year, 2 approvals have been recorded to date.

-The average construction cost value for new homes is $859,000, indicating a focus on the premium market segment with higher-end properties.
-Compared to Greater Melbourne, Ferny Creek records significantly lower building activity, at 66.0% below the regional average per person.
-This limited supply generally supports stronger demand and values for established dwellings.
-However, building activity has accelerated in recent years.
+The population has declined in recent years, indicating that new supply has likely kept pace with demand, offering buyers good choice while developers target the premium market segment with higher-end properties valued at an average of $859,000.
+Compared to Greater Melbourne, Ferny Creek records markedly lower building activity, 63.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings, though building activity has accelerated in recent years.
+Nationally, development activity is also lower, reflecting market maturity and possible development constraints.
 Recent development has been entirely comprised of detached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.

-The estimated population per dwelling approval is 430 people.
-Looking ahead, Ferny Creek is expected to grow by 45 residents through to 2041, with current development rates comfortably meeting demand and potentially supporting growth beyond current population projections.
+The estimated count of 376 people per dwelling approval reflects its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Ferny Creek is expected to grow by 49 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development